-West Basin Municipal Water District (West Basin) staff is pleased to present the operating budget and supplemental information for Fiscal Year (FY) beginning July 1, 2014 and ending June 30, 2015 (FY 2014-15).
-Careful consideration is made in its development to ensure West Basin's mission, strategic goals, and commitments are being met.
-West Basin balances its Budget by carefully setting water rates and charges to address the many challenges facing the water industry, such as the uncertainty of future water supply availability, lower demand due to heightened awareness of the statewide drought, and the commitment to augment potable water deliveries with various grades of recycled water.
+West Basin Municipal Water District (West Basin) staff is pleased to present the operating budget and supplemental information for Fiscal Year (FY) beginning July 1, 2015 and ending June 30, 2016 (FY 2015-16).
+Each year staff makes careful consideration in its budget development to ensure West Basin's mission, strategic goals, and commitments are being financially supported.
+West Basin balances its budget by carefully setting water rates and charges to address the many challenges facing the water industry, such as the uncertainty of future water supply availability, lower demand due to heightened awareness of the statewide drought, and the commitment to augment potable water deliveries with various grades of recycled water.